plasticmacaroni/bg3-missables/checklist.md

 - Meet a [monster hunter](https://bg3.wiki/wiki/Gandrel) and deal with him as you see fit
 # Riverside Teahouse
 - Save a [pregnant mother](https://bg3.wiki/wiki/Save_Mayrina)
+- ::ability:: [Auntie Ethel's Hair](https://bg3.wiki/wiki/Auntie_Ethel%27s_Hair) - defeat [Auntie Ethel](https://bg3.wiki/wiki/Auntie_Ethel) and take her deal to spare her life, permanently gain +1 to any ability score (can exceed 20)
+- ::ability:: [Paid the Price](https://bg3.wiki/wiki/Paid_the_Price_(Condition)) - accept [Auntie Ethel](https://bg3.wiki/wiki/Auntie_Ethel)'s deal to remove the parasite, gain +1 to Intimidation but -1 to Perception and disadvantage when attacking hags
-- ::item_story:: A missable [item](https://bg3.wiki/wiki/Mayrina%27s%20Locket) can be obtained here.
+- ::item_story:: A missable [Mayrina's Locket](https://bg3.wiki/wiki/Mayrina%27s%20Locket) can be obtained here.
 Obtaining this item may prevent obtaining other items, so it is not recommended to collect this one.
 (Alternate methods may be available.
 Verification needed.)
 # Overgrown Tunnel
 - ::item_uncommon:: [Staff of Crones](https://bg3.wiki/wiki/Staff%20of%20Crones)
 - ::item_uncommon:: [The Ever-Seeing Eye](https://bg3.wiki/wiki/The%20Ever-Seeing%20Eye)